xmtp/xmtp-dot-org/docs/tutorials/custom-ct.md

 </TabItem></Tabs>

-### Sending a Message Using Custom Content Type
+#### Send a message using the custom content type

-With your custom content type registered, you can now utilize it to send messages.
-This code snippet shows how to use the MultiplyCodec content type to perform multiplication operations.
+With your custom content type registered, you can now use it to send messages.
+This code snippet shows how to use the `MultiplyCodec` content type to perform multiplication operations.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>